-If you do all of this, then it’ll definitely give your hibiscus the best chance possible of getting back to normal.
+If you do all of this, it’ll definitely give your hibiscus the best chance possible of getting back to normal.
 It can take time, but this is the best strategy for managing a plant disease like this.

-When you don’t take the necessary actions, then it will become possible that the hibiscus plant will die.
+When you don’t take the necessary actions, it will become possible that the hibiscus plant will die.
 If you wish to save your plant, then you need to be as proactive as possible.

 There are several potential causes of drooping hibiscus leaves, and now you’re aware of them.
-Knowing why the hibiscus leaves are drooping will involve making some observations, but you should be able to determine what is going on.
+Knowing why the leaves are drooping will involve making some observations, but you should be able to determine what is going on.